Hi, I’m Chris Walton, author of this guide and CEO of Eton Venture Services.

 Our aim is to bring clarity, strategy, and a compelling narrative to every deal.

 Comparable Companies Analysis (CCA) is an M&A valuation method that compares a company to similar businesses using metrics like revenue, EBITDA, and earnings multiples.
 It reflects real-world data and market conditions, making it useful in industries with many comparable transactions.
-However, its accuracy depends on finding truly comparable companies and can overlook unique business strengths, while also being affected by short-term market fluctuations.

 The Discounted Cash Flow (DCF) is an M&A valuation technique that estimates a company’s value based on projected future cash flows, discounted to present value.
 It offers a long-term view of value and is especially effective for companies with steady growth, as it captures future earning potential.
-However, DCF relies heavily on assumptions, making it complex and highly sensitive to inaccuracies in projections.
-This can make it less reliable for businesses with volatile revenues or uncertain growth prospects.

 Intangible assets are critical in M&A valuation and can significantly impact a company’s price.
 These include things like intellectual property, brand reputation, and customer relationships – elements that might not show up directly in financial statements but contribute greatly to value.
-Recognizing and effectively communicating the value of these intangibles is key when employing various M&A valuation techniques.

 Schedule a free consultation meeting to discuss your valuation needs.

-Chris co-founded Eton Venture Services in 2010 to provide mission-critical valuations to venture-based companies.
-He works closely with each client’s leadership team, board of directors, internal / external counsel, and independent auditor to develop detailed financial models and create accurate, audit-proof valuations.
+Chris Walton, JD, is is President and CEO and co-founded Eton Venture Services in 2010 to provide mission-critical valuations to private companies.
+He leads a team that collaborates closely with each client’s leadership, board of directors, internal / external counsel, and independent auditors to develop detailed financial models and create accurate, audit-ready valuations.